 My husband Wes and I have a great son, Ryan, and a beautiful daughter, Jenna.
-We also have 2 Whippets, Eli and Lilly, and 2 cats, Mew and Pirate.
-(Mew is the CFO of the hospital; that's Chief Feline Officer!)
+We also have 2 Whippets, Eli and Lilly, and a cat, Pirate.
+(Pirate is the CFO of the hospital; that's Chief Feline Officer!)
 During my free time I enjoy traveling and scuba diving.

 Originally from Rhode Island, I earned a degree in Biology in 1997 from Stonehill College in Massachusetts.
 I relocated to North Carolina in 1998.
 It was here in that I attended vet school, completing my degree in 2003 from the North Carolina State College of Veterinary Medicine.
 While studying veterinary medicine, I received the American Animal Hospital Association Senior Student Award and the Ophthalmology Senior Student Award.